A Practitioner's Guide to Kolmogorov-Arnold Networks

-Multilayer perceptrons are universal approximators and remain a standard building block for regression, function approximation, and pattern recognition across scientific and engineering applications.
+\textbf{MLPs.} Multilayer perceptrons are universal approximators and remain a standard building block for regression, function approximation, and pattern recognition across scientific and engineering applications.
 A major extension of this paradigm is the physics-informed neural network (PINN) framework of Raissi et al.~\cite{Raissi19}, which has rapidly grown and enabled large-scale studies.

 Since then, numerous advances have broadened the scope of MLP-based PINNs.
 Fractional operators were addressed by fPINNs~\cite{pang2019fpinns}, while uncertainty quantification for forward and inverse problems was introduced in~\cite{zhang2019quantifying}.
 Extensions such as VPINNs~\cite{kharazmi2019}, XPINNs for domain decomposition~\cite{jagtap2020extended}, and multi-fidelity PINNs~\cite{Meng20} improved accuracy and scalability.
 The framework also inspired convergence analyses~\cite{shin2020convergence}, NTK-based diagnostics~\cite{Wang22}, and practical toolkits like DeepXDE~\cite{lu2021deepxde}.
 More recent contributions include multi-stage training with near machine-precision accuracy~\cite{wang2023multi}, adaptive residual weighting~\cite{mcclenny2020self}, and distributed solvers for extreme-scale PDEs~\cite{Shukla21,hu2024tackling,Sifan25,Sifan24Pirate}.
 Collectively, these developments establish MLP–PINNs as a mature reference standard in scientific machine learning.
 At the same time, KANs arise from a distinct line of thought rooted in functional representations \textbf{inspired} by the Kolmogorov superposition theorem, rather than as a direct modification of the MLP paradigm.